 The shipping frequency for an International Supplier may vary and will be reflected on the release you receive from each GHSP facility.
 Shipments made early, multiple shipments, or shipments via a mode other than specified on your PO, require GHSP approval prior to booking.
-Deviations from this standard could result in a PTR with freight charges billed back to the supplier.
+Deviations from this standard will result in a PTR with freight charges billed back to the supplier.
+All expedites to any GHSP facility must go through GHSP's 3PL's.

-8.5 Over/Under Shipments
+8.6 Over/Under Shipments